zangelchen/Amazon-Reviews/README.md

 #### CD/Vinyl Overall
 ![image](https://user-images.githubusercontent.com/116226080/215924855-0b4312d0-3a12-466b-a4cb-da4cee7747ed.png)

 Its interesting to note that there were more 5’s in CD & Vinyl (65% vs 55%), But less 4’s & 3’s compared to Digital Music.
 However the median ranking between either of them was comparable.

-The Box & Whisker plot below shows how comparable these means and findings from Quartile calculations
+This observation was further re enforced by the box & whisker plot we developed.

 ####Box & Whisker
 ![image](https://user-images.githubusercontent.com/116226080/215932277-a85328f0-5a0e-4734-bf34-2d7329a1c12b.png)
+The Box & Whisker plot below shows how comparable these means and findings from Quartile calculations.
+With nearly identical ranges!

 The graph below depicts the number of reviews given to an album vs. Avg Rating in the digital music dataset.